Mycelium Robotics

 Before any search begins, we establish a precise brief.
 Role, team context, technical requirements, must-haves, nice-to-haves, and what a strong candidate actually looks like.

 We push back on vague briefs.
 A search for a “senior robotics engineer” without further definition finds the wrong people.
+Browse our roles we recruit to see how we define the key specialisms.
 Getting this right at the start saves weeks later.

 We also set realistic expectations: timelines, likely salary range, and probability of finding a shortlist in the given market.